balena-io/docs/pages/learn/develop/container-contracts.md

 **Note** If `type`, `slug`, or `name` are omitted, the build will fail.

 Multiple requirements may be added to a single contract.
-The following example requires that the Supervisor version is greater than or equal to 10.6.17, and the L4T version is greater than or equal to 32.2.
+The following example requires that the Supervisor version is greater than or equal to 10.6.17, the L4T version is greater than or equal to 32.2, and the [device type][device-type] is a Jetson Nano.

 ```yaml
 type: "sw.container"